Short Anime Movie

 - The Di Gi Charat movie was logically about four times as long as a typical episode... making it just short of half an hour.
 It was typically shown as a triple feature alongside The Slayers Premium (itself only about 7 minutes longer than a typical Slayers episode) and the Sakura Taisen movie.

 - The Slayers franchise had several of these.
-The Motion Picture itself is only 75 minutes long.
+The Motion Picture itself is only 70 minutes long.
 The three other Slayers movies – Return, Great, and Gorgeous – all clock in at around an hour apiece.
+Slayers Premium is only a half hour long, being shown as a part of a festival.

 - "The Very Short Azumanga Daioh Movie" features big-budget animation, but is the length of a single segment in a regular episode, making it a shade under six minutes long.